chriskrycho/v5.chriskrycho.com/site/journal/Adieu to 2019.md

 I also hoped at the start of the year to lose ten pounds; in fact I managed to drop five.
 Halfway is not terrible.
 My weight is not something I’m especially concerned about: I’m at a healthy spot.
 However, it’s been clear to me for a long time that I do need to be careful about it.
 Weight tends to come on easily and go off with great difficulty in my family.
 Having kept myself in the broad range I aim for is a win, and as long as I continue to do so going forward I’ll be content.
 I’d still like to knock off those remaining five pounds… but more on that in the section on 2020 below!

 Late this year, I also made an important adjustment I’ve stuck to so far: [I stopped setting an alarm](https://v4.chriskrycho.com/2019/no-more-alarms.html).
 Though it initially surprised me early on, I have found that I still get up pretty early this way!
 As I write this, for example, just after 6am on December 31st, I’ve been awake since 5:20, and I have already done my morning push-up routine and eaten breakfast and read my Bible.
-I went to bed at 10pm last night, so it’s not as if I’m going to be especially early.
+I went to bed at 10pm last night, so it’s not as if I’m going to sleep especially early.
 It’s just that I only need 7–7½ hours of sleep when I’m well.
 I very much enjoy this rhythm, and I also really enjoy that I basically *always* feel well-rested.

 That consistent feeling of well-rested-ness got an extra boost by way of my [cutting out caffeine](https://v5.chriskrycho.com/journal/decaffeinating/) at the end of November.
 A month in, I’m never going back.
 It’s really quite delightful to be able to move through life *without* that particular chemical dependence, even as I’m still able to enjoy the goodness of coffee and espresso on a semi-regular basis.
 As with alcohol (although in a far less dangerous way), the thing is far better without *dependence*—when it can simply be enjoyed as a good gift of God.